Cheapest States to Live In 2022 – Top 5 States Where Your Dollar Will Go Further

 Lowest Cost of Living Between All States

-Here is MIT’s full list of the lowest cost and most affordable states in the us to live in for 2020, based on household income from HomeSnacks.
+Here is a full list of the lowest cost and least expensive states to live in for 2022, based on the cost of living per state.

 Does your dollar stretch further where you live compared to the rest of the country?
 Comment below.